-The goals of The Transversal Project are:
+The goals of our mission are:

 -To create opportunities for artists to make and display artworks in the context of the built environment.